equinor/eit-web-ar/documentation.md

 * Info: https://github.com/artoolkitx/artoolkitx/wiki/Creating-and-using-square-barcode-markers
 * Generator: https://au.gmented.com/app/marker/marker.php

-### Trouble recognizing barcode with laptop
+### Trouble recognizing barcode ~~with laptop~~ with black background
 With [Commit #26](https://github.com/equinor/eit-web-ar/commit/3c82867d0a231d38d44d794825fe564e65f36a39) we're able to show text when the app recognizes barcode `0`.

-All of us were able to recognize the barcode with our phones, but none of us were able to recognize the barcode using the webcam on our laptops.
+~~All of us were able to recognize the barcode with our phones, but none of us were able to recognize the barcode using the webcam on our laptops.~~

+All of us were able to recognize the barcode with our phones.
+We also were able to recognize the barcode using the webcam on our laptops, but only when the barcode marker had a white background - not a black one.